mafintosh/http-party/README.md

 ```

 If you curl the same url again one of the other processes will be listening instead!
-You can always cat the `PORT` file to figure out which PORT is being used.
+You can always cat the `PORT` file to figure out which port is being used.
 Also since we use a regular file instead of unix sockets this should also work on windows!

 ## License